 Why is water pollution an emerging Global Crisis?

-• Alongside the release of chemical substances and microorganisms, the release of energy, in the form of radioactivity or heat, into bodies of water is also called water pollution.
+• Alongside the release of chemical substances and microorganisms, the release of energy, radioactivity, or heat into bodies of water is also called water pollution.

-• A wide variety of substances, including pathogenic microorganisms, putrescible organic waste and plant nutrients, toxic chemicals, sediments, heat, fuels, and radioactive substances are some common sources of water pollution.
+• Various substances, including pathogenic microorganisms, putrescible organic waste and plant nutrients, toxic chemicals, sediments, heat, fuels, and radioactive substances, are common sources of water pollution.

 Water pollution